Revolutionary smart devices to future-proof health and safety

 Aleks said “As an occupational hygiene-minded business we know only too well the devastating effects inhaling respirable dusts can have on people’s long-term health.

-That’s why we’re invested in the success and distribution of new and effective real-time dust monitoring technologies such as the Trolex Air XD Dust Monitor, the XD One Personal Dust Monitor and the Air XS Silica Monitor.
+That’s why we’re invested in the success and distribution of new and effective real-time dust monitoring technologies such as the Trolex AIR XD Dust Monitor, the XD ONE Portable Dust Monitor and the AIR XS Silica Monitor.
 These are lifesaving technologies that need to be included in their safety thinking” stated Aleks further.

 By using Trolex’s advanced dust monitoring technologies, small changes can have a huge impact.